 It’s important to note that software can’t do everything - human behaviour is just as important to data protection and security as compliant software.
 Whether we’re talking about health records or credit card data, it’s crucial to create and implement policies in your clinic that require managers, practitioners, and all staff to uphold the highest data protection standards.

-To remain PCI-complaint is everyone’s responsibility at the clinic, meaning any credit card info that is manually entered into a note field, chart, Intake Form (when not using embedded Jane Payments fields), etc. does not comply with PCI standards.
-We actively discourage (and block) recording credit card information in Jane outside of the Jane Payments interface to keep both your clinic and Jane within the PCI standards.
+To remain PCI compliant is everyone’s responsibility at the clinic.
+Any credit card info that is manually entered in plain text in Jane does not comply with PCI standards.
+Jane will try to help you maintain PCI compliance by starring out (ex.
+4111 ** ** ***) anything that is recognized as a credit card in Chart Entries, Intake Forms, or note fields.
+We strongly discourage recording credit card information in Jane outside of the Jane Payments interface to keep both your clinic and Jane within the PCI standards.

 Clinics often have highly-specific questions about their particular data and the way it is organized.
 Our team is always here to help so let us know what we can do.